hg1722/fashionista/README.md

 ### DeepFashion

 The [DeepFashion](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/AttributePrediction.html) dataset contains 289,222 clothing images, annotated with with 1,000 clothing attributes across five attribute categories, and 3 clothing categories.
-The images are grouped broadly into directories based on 2-3 shared attributes, which improves generator stabili The text data attributes were modified in this [notebook](https://github.com/hg1722/fashionista/blob/master/datasets/deepfashion/text_attribute_preprocess.ipynb), removing semantically equivalent attributes, expanding the number of clothing categories into more specific descriptors, and removing the style attribute type.
-The final embedd, EXAMPLE; which provide a baseline for labelings consist of 486 attributeslasses
+The images are grouped broadly into directories based on 2-3 shared attributes, which improves generator stability The text data attributes were modified in this [notebook](https://github.com/hg1722/fashionista/blob/master/datasets/deepfashion/text_attribute_preprocess.ipynb), removing semantically equivalent attributes, expanding the number of clothing categories into more specific descriptors, and removing the style attribute type.
+The final embedding, EXAMPLE; which provide a baseline for labelings consist of 486 attributeslasses

 ### MNIST Fashion